YanZ37/Rockbuster-Stealth-SQL-Analysis/README.md

 # 🎬 Rockbuster Stealth SQL Analysis

 ## 📘 Overview
-This project explores data analysis for **Rockbuster Stealth LLC**, a global movie rental company transitioning from physical stores to an **online streaming service**.
+This project explores data analysis for **Rockbuster Stealth LLC**, a fictional global movie rental company transitioning from physical stores to an **online streaming service**.
 As a data analyst, I used **PostgreSQL** to analyze Rockbuster’s historical data and deliver actionable insights to support their strategic move into the digital market.

 ---